PhD, Johns Hopkins Bloomberg School of Public Health, 2006

 BS, Bowling Green State University, 1996

 I work at the nexus of research and practice to reduce injuries by applying social and behavioral science theories and research methods to create, implement, and evaluate behavior change programs.
 My program of research and practice activities addresses both unintentional and intentional injuries among vulnerable populations of children, adolescents, and older adults.
-I have specific expertise in older driver research, youth development and violence prevention, and child injury prevention.
+I have specific expertise in older driver research, youth development and violence prevention, child injury prevention, and community-engaged research.

 Honors and Awards